jim22k/roundtable/README.rst

 roundtable
 ==========

+*King Arthur's finest collection of table-like containers [for Python]*

 **Table**
     Think of this as a list of namedtuples, except the elements of the namedtuples can be edited.
 The table is initialized with a list of column header names.